-We have audited the accompanying financial statements of the governmental activities and each major fund of the School Administrative Unit No. 19 as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the School Administrative Unit's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of School Administrative Unit No. 19, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise School Administrative Unit No. 19's basic financial statements as listed in the table of contents.